ampproject/amphtml/spec/email/amp-email-structure.md

 limitations under the License.
 -->

-# Structure and rendering AMP emails
+# Structure and rendering of AMP emails

 Email is structured as a [MIME tree](https://en.wikipedia.org/wiki/MIME).
 This MIME tree contains the message body and any attachments to the email.